core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-sketch title="Sketch of CoAP with OSCORE" artwork-align="center"}

 An implementation supporting this specification MAY implement only the client part, MAY implement only the server part, or MAY implement only one of the proxy parts.
-OSCORE is designed to protect as much information as possible while still allowing proxy operations ({{proxy-operations}}).
+OSCORE is designed to protect as much information as possible while still allowing proxy operations ({{coap-coap-proxy}}).
 It works with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but an OSCORE-aware proxy will be more efficient.
-HTTP-to-CoAP proxies {{RFC8075}} and CoAP-to-HTTP proxies can also be used with OSCORE, as specified in {{proxy-operations}}.
+HTTP-to-CoAP proxies {{RFC8075}} and CoAP-to-HTTP proxies can also be used with OSCORE, as specified in {{http-op}}.

 ## Terminology